 Customize the Paging File

 If that doesn’t work, you can make tweaks to your paging file on Windows 10 by heading to System Properties.
 Make sure you have administrator access, and then head to Control Panel > System and Security > System.
 Then click on Advanced System Settings on the left side of the screen.
+You may also enjoy reading our article about undetected warzone cheats.

 From the Advanced tab in System Properties, click the “Settings…” button in the Performance category.